msteckyefantis/subzero/README.md

 ##usage:

 ###subzero.freezeClass( ClassToFreeze )
-Freeze a class and its prototype
+Freeze a class and its prototype.

 ```.js
 'use strict';